Crispy Chickpeas are the perfect salty snack that’s packed with protein! They’re also great on salads and sprinkled on top of soup.

 I had made my banana chocolate chip cake for dessert and decided to reshoot the photos since they were old and needed to be redone.
-I was also making bacon wrapped dates which I decided that I had to share with you guys because they’re so dang good (that recipe will be coming soon), so I squeezed in a shoot for those too.
+I was also making bacon wrapped dates which I decided that I had to share with you guys because they’re so dang good so I squeezed in a shoot for those, too.

 And then there was this Brussels sprouts salad I wanted to get done.
 I had bought the Brussels sprouts almoooost too long ago and I had kept putting off the task because I had a cold that had kicked my butt and just getting the basics done was difficult enough.
 So I thought, why not squeeze that into the two hours before they get to our house?
 The salad is topped with these yummy crispy chickpeas, but they’re also great on their own…so sure, why not shoot photos of these separately too?

 And peeling chickpeas…that’s an easy task that’s not at all monotonous and time consuming (please sense my sarcasm) so it totally makes sense to do this all, right?
 There was a glass of wine waiting for me at the end of the tunnel!

 I got the chickpeas peeled and then scooted them into the oven while I began to prep the salad.
 As you’ll see in this recipe, you’ll want to give the pan of chickpeas a little shake every ten minutes or so while they bake, so that they crisp up evenly.
 So here’s the thing.
 Make sure you have a good grip on that pan, k?
 Don’t be like me.